SNAP & Immigrants: Final Public Charge Rule Ensures that Immigrants Can Access SNAP

 - Disaster relief

 2019 public charge rule created fear among immigrants and their families, causing them to avoid vital public benefits that safeguard nutrition, health, housing, and economic security.
-To help immigrants and their families begin to feel safe accessing nutrition and food programs, community organizations should reach out to local immigrant communities to share this important update.
+To help immigrants and their families feel safe accessing nutrition and food programs, community organizations should continue to reach out to local immigrant communities to share this important update.
 Much work will need to be done to rebuild trust with immigrants and reverse the damage of the 2019 public charge rule.
 The resources below provide more information and can help guide outreach efforts.

 - Public Benefits Immigrant Eligibility Chart: a tool to help assess an immigrant’s eligibility for public benefits like SNAP.
 This chart is an ongoing joint project of Empire Justice Center and the NY Immigration Coalition (NYIC).